Best Places to Visit in Japan for Families

 Kyoto is the soul of Japan and home to an extraordinary 17 UNESCO World Heritage sites, as well as delicious cuisine and breathtaking gardens.
 Although the modern buildings of the city may fool you, Kyoto’s enduring charm lies in the details and the well-preserved historic districts.

+You’ll be met at your hotel from 9 am, travelling by public transport or taxi, sightseeing with your English-speaking private tour guide until 5 pm.
 Don’t miss iconic spots such as the geisha-famed streets of Gion, the tunnels of red gates at Fushimi Inari and the serene green shade of the Arashiyama Bamboo Grove.

 *Please note that lunch, transport costs, and entrance fees are not included in the private tour.